caterpillai/aws-iot-hho/README.md

 2. Provision an AWS Iot Analytics channel (for this we used the name `aws_iot_hho_channel`), but do not associate it with your message key
 3. Update the `<<device_id>>` and `<<channel_name>>` in the script so that recommendations can be sent to the right place and data can be stored appropriately.
 4. Update the AWS Lambda function with the appropriate permissions
-    1. In IAM, we created two policies (one with `Action` =`iot:UpdateThingShadow` and another with `Action`=`iotanalytics:BatchPutMessage`) and the appropriate resource `arn`s.
+    1. In `IAM`, we created two policies (one with `Action` =`iot:UpdateThingShadow` and another with `Action`=`iotanalytics:BatchPutMessage`) and the appropriate resource `arn`s.
     1. These policies were attached to the lambda function - giving it the right permissions to write where it needed to.
+Without attaching these policies, the lambda function will not work.
-5. Test the script using the `hho_test_input.json` file. **If there are permission errors here, they need to be resolved before enabling this rule.**
+5. Test the script using the `hho_test_input.json` file. **If there are permission errors here (i.e. errors like: `ForbiddenException`), they need to be resolved before creating and enabling the rule.**
 6. Create a rule in AWS IoT Core to trigger the lambda function on each update.

 #### - Train a SageMaker model using the data in S3